cheke/MultiPacker/README.md

 # MultiPacker
-MultiPacker is an Unreal Engine 4 Plugin editor for manipulate Textures and Bake Materials, Channel Packing or SDF Images; everything done inside Unreal Engine.
+MultiPacker is an Unreal Engine 4 Plugin editor for manipulate Textures and Bake Materials, Channel Packing or SDF Images; all done inside Unreal Engine.

 Its greatly helpful for Mobile Projects, allowing a great save of texture memory.